Honolulu Divorce Attorney Helping You With Contested & Uncontested Divorce In Hawaii

 What are the Benefits of a Legal Separation?

 1. Temporary Protection

-- Separation is usually best in situations including addiction where the legal separation protects both parties for two years while the situation is being worked on.
+- Separation is usually best in situations including addiction, where the legal separation protects both parties for two years while the situation is being worked on.
 Say, for example, the father is struggling as an alcoholic but is a good dad.
-The mom needs to protect the children while dad is working on recovery in the hopes that they will get back together.
+The mom needs to protect the children while the dad is working on recovery in the hopes that they will get back together.

 2. Health Insurance

 - After a divorce, it’s not uncommon for one person to lose their health insurance.
 But because a separated couple is still legally married, both parties can keep their health insurance.

 - Depending on your income, job and assets, it may make financial sense to stay married on paper.
 A divorced couple may have to forfeit several tax benefits associated with being married.